PolarSprings/Next_Day_Temperatures/README.md

 # next-day-temperatures
 Using various techniques to generate predictions for a year of temperatures.
-Basic analysis
+Basic analysis.